mktrm/just-the-docs/docs/navigation-structure.md

 +-- ..
 ```

+If no two pages on your website have the same `title`, you only need to set the `parent` titles to fix the hierarchy.
+You can also have the same `title` on pages that have no children, provided that they have different `parent` titles.

-If no two pages have the same title, the `parent` fields alone are sufficient to determine the navigation hierarchy.
-When grandchildren in different sections have parent pages with the same title, however, the intended parents need to be distinguished.
-This can sometimes be done using `grand_parent` fields (which are otherwise optional).
-The `grand_parent` field needs to be the same as the `parent` field of a potential parent page.
+If two parents have the same `title`, but different grandparents, you can set their `grand_parent` titles to distinguish between their parents.
+The `grand_parent` title needs to be the same as the `parent` of the `parent`.

 #### Example
 {: .no_toc }